 S. H. Carlos A. Picón, Pergamon and the Hellenistic Kingdoms of the Ancient World (New Haven, Connecticut 2016), 147, no. 54.

-Purchased from Joseph Brummer (dealer) by Dumbarton Oaks Research Library and Collection, Washington, D.C., February 1946.
+Purchased from Brummer Gallery by Dumbarton Oaks Research Library and Collection, Washington, DC, February–March 1946.